 “Ray Stevens was probably one of the most lovable, fun, ingratiating individuals that I could have known.
-He was actually a couple years younger, but he still had a couple more years experience than I did.
+He was actually a couple years younger, but he still had a couple more years of experience than I did.
 When we tag teamed, we really clicked.
 Then, of course, that all happened to take place in the Midwest.”

 They also added a third man to the mix, “Bobby Heenan became our manager and I was one of the most fortunate individuals in the world.
 I could not have wanted a better partner.
-And I could never have been more appreciative than the dear Lord giving us Bobby Heenan as our manager.
+And I could never have been more appreciative than the Dear Lord giving us Bobby Heenan as our manager.
 As far as I’m concerned, Bobby Heenan was not only the greatest manager who’s ever lived, but he was so good on that microphone.
 It was unbelievable.
 I had to really step it up when he was our manager because he was so quick, so fast – his mind, the way it went.”

 One story he shared involving Heenan and the Crippler had a minor hockey note mixed in – “Usually the way we would start the interview was Ray Stevens would start things off, I would pick up the middle of it and Bobby Heenan would finish things off.
 I remember one day, I could see Bobby had a wrestling magazine in his hand.
-We were wrestling live later that night, I think it was over at the St. Paul Civic Center.
+We were wrestling live later that night; I think it was over at the St. Paul Civic Center.
 So, we were going right from the TV station over to the arena.
-That day, Bobby said, ‘I’ll start the interview.’”
+That day, Bobby said, ‘I’ll start the interview.'”

 “Marty O’Neill was a former hockey announcer who was also the local sportscaster and did interviews with wrestlers,” continued Bockwinkel.
-“He was an elderly gentleman and he was treated with much respect.
+“He was an elderly gentleman, and he was treated with much respect.
 So, Bobby has the magazine rolled up in his hand and he said, ‘I’m going to tell you Marty O’Neill why Nick Bockwinkel and Ray the Crippler Stevens are going to be totally successful in their match tonight.
 But, I have to have your word that as an announcer you will not reveal what I’m about to show you.’
 Marty said, ‘I give you my word.’
 So, Bobby opens up the magazine and what it was was the centerfold out of Hustler.
-Marty O’Neill then said, ‘Ladies and gentleman let me tell you right now, we’re going to take a break and we’ll be right back.
+Marty O’Neill then said, ‘Ladies and gentlemen let me tell you right now, we’re going to take a break and we’ll be right back.
 But, for sure, absolutely, they will be successful tonight if they apply this secret!’

 “We were allocated about four minutes for that interview.
 The guy who stands alongside the camera with a clipboard and gives you the hand signals – he’s frantically motioning, like ‘come on, you have to keep going.’
-But, there was nothing they could do after Marty said, ‘We’ll be right back after this quick message.’
+But there was nothing they could do after Marty said, ‘We’ll be right back after this quick message.’
 Bobby threw the magazine on the floor when they cut away and all the tech guys started laughing.”

 A little more hockey linked to this story is that famous wrestling interviewer ‘Mean’ Gene Okerlund actually got his start in the business by occasionally filling in for O’Neill in the early ’70s.
 A little known fact is that Gene’s son played on the U.S. hockey team at the 1998 Olympics and briefly with the New York Islanders.

-Late in his career, Bockwinkel also had several contests with another second generation wrestler, the late, great Curt Hennig.
+Late in his career, Bockwinkel also had several contests with another second-generation wrestler, the late, great Curt Hennig.

 “He had all the talent in the world,” Bockwinkel started with.
 “I knew him well and I knew his father well too, Larry the Ax Hennig.
-Most of the athletes you had a lot of respect for and everybody knows which ones you don’t.
+Most of the athletes you had a lot of respect for, and everybody knows which ones you don’t.
 There was no question, Curt Hennig was a dynamite young buck.
 He was fulfilling all the things a father would like to see, just like my father had done the same thing.”

 So, he had no problem dropping the title to him in Minnesota one night in 1997 – “When you’re doing the right thing for the business, you don’t worry about it.”